Collision domain

 Broadcast domain

 A broadcast domain is the domain in which a broadcast is forwarded.
 A broadcast domain contains all devices that can reach each other at the data link layer (OSI layer 2) by using broadcast.
 All ports on a hub or a switch are by default in the same broadcast domain.
 All ports on a router are in the different broadcast domains and routers don’t forward broadcasts from one broadcast domain to another.
-The following example clarifies the concept:

 In the picture above we have three broadcast domains, since all ports on a hub or a switch are in the same broadcast domain, and all ports on a router are in a different broadcast domain.